International Student Enrollment

 Passport: Make sure that your passport is valid for at least 6 months after the program end date on your Form I-20 or DS-2019.

 Former U.S. Study: If you started your studies in another immigrant status and received a change of status to F-1 inside the U.S., be prepared to discuss how your original purpose for coming to the U.S. changed to that of a full-time student.
-It is also recommended that you speak with International Student Affairs for additional counseling before you apply.
+It is also recommended that you speak with International Student Enrollment for additional counseling before you apply.

 Personal Matters: Consulates can be impersonal when administering the visa interview and implementing immigration law.
 In the U.S., laws are applied equally to all people regardless of status or gender.
 Therefore, it is not in your best interest to negotiate or discuss personal matters with the consular officer.
 Answer all questions truthfully and concisely.